Skip to content

 Group Files

-Core app 00-namespace, 01-config, 02-secrets, 03-clickhouse, 04-clickhouse-init, 05-kafka, 06-ingest, 07-processor, 08-api, 09-ui, 10-gateway
+Core app 00-namespace, 01-config, 02-secrets, 03-clickhouse, 04-clickhouse-init, 05-kafka, 06-ingest, 07-processor, 08-api-rbac, 08-api, 09-ui, 10-gateway, 20-postgres, 21-platform-admin-bootstrap-job

 Observability 11-prometheus, 12-grafana, 15-otel-collector, 16-tempo, 17-loki, 18-promtail, 19-grafana-datasources

-Example wiring 13-mcp-example, 14-mcp-proxy-sidecar
+Example wiring 13-mcp-example, 14-mcp-gateway-sidecar

 mcp-runtime setup builds the sentinel images and deploys this stack by default.
 Use --without-sentinel to skip.